-Thus, the New Romantics gathering in the Blitz club were the paramount embodiment of this artificiality, in which the dancefloor also offered the possibility of a democratised spectacle’ (Chambers 1986: 187), along with the new patriotism and history reflected by photographs of Winston Churchill, murals of St Paul’s wreathed in smoke and fighter planes soaring overhead’ (Sandbrook 2013: 733).
-The spatial place of Blitz club – surrounded by the Masonic centre of London in Great Queen Street (Miles 2010: 380) – offered the favourably unnatural settings for dressing-up and dreaming an extra from the romantically inclined golden era of Hollywood musicals or the ambiguous heritage films of Michael Powell & Emeric Pressburger and Max Ophüls.
+Thus, the New Romantics gathering in the Blitz club were the paramount embodiment of this artificiality, in which the dancefloor also offered ‘the possibility of a democratised spectacle’ (Chambers 1986: 187), along with the new patriotism and history reflected by photographs of Winston Churchill, ‘murals of St Paul’s wreathed in smoke and fighter planes soaring overhead’ (Sandbrook 2013: 733).
+The spatial place of Blitz club – surrounded by the Masonic centre of London in Great Queen Street (Miles 2010: 380) – offered the favourably unnatural settings for dressing-up and dreaming like an extra from the romantically inclined golden era of Hollywood musicals or the ambiguous heritage films of Michael Powell & Emeric Pressburger and Max Ophüls.
 The same aesthetic strategy, referring to the pre-rock’n’roll sumptuousness and romanticism of English heritage culture, was quickly adopted by record covers and music videos, exemplified by Spandau Ballet’s early look and video in To Cut a Long Story Short (1980).
 Dressing up in tartan, Highland white shirts and kilts, Spandaus performed as 19th century romantic adventurers, while playing anthemic white man’s funk in a confident and expressive way.